hashim46/Price-Inventory-App/README.md

 # Next steps for improvement

-If the business want to sell items that are not in the inventory, the application allow the customer to search an item by search bar and using an api
+• The application should have pictures of the inventory items

-The app auto populate the price and an item location in the comments
+• The application allow the customer to search any product by a search bar.
+Then, adding an api to fetch product details and then show the inventory of other vendors.
+Also, an option to purchase the items as a drop ship